 Many companies had done well, not because they had seen increased demand for their products but because they had managed their cost svery well.

 This often meant companies had managed their employment base.
+After the 2009 recession, many firms had not replaced the one million people who had lost their jobs.

 Lings cited the example of the local manufacturing sector.
 According to Reserve Bank data, it had experienced steady increases in production since 2009 – alongside a continued reduction in employment.